-A minor in Economics is not open to students with a major in the Department of Economics
+A minor in Economics is not open to students with a major in the Department of Economics in these other disciplines.

-A minor in economics provides a useful background for students seeking careers in law, business, government, journalism, and teaching.
-Students concentrating in one of the other social sciences are often interested in economic issues and the study of economics provides them with tools useful for analyzing the economic aspects of issues in these other disciplines.
 The analytic skills and knowledge of economic institutions developed in the pursuit of the minor in economics will be useful to students in all disciplines who will be contributing to business and public policy decisions.
 Students completing the minor in economics develop analytical skills through exploring the paradigms of microeconomics and macroeconomics at the intermediate level and increase their understanding of economics institutions and of application of economic principles.